ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

     * the percentage of people with schistosomiasis parasites in the blood in a village in Kenya in a survey on 12th  December 2019
     * the proportion of people who have diabetes in China today
+    * The proportion of the population experiencing a diarrhoea day (3 or more loose or liquid stools per day) at the time of interest, e.g. the day of a surveillance visit or the day before.

 +------------------------+-----------------------------------------------+
 |   Measure              | Math                                          |